HaotianZhao99/haotianzhao99.github.io/_projects/wordembedding.md

 Secondly, the reliance on a single lexical item—"terrifying"—as the sole metric for terror assessment presents an oversimplified approach to a complex psychological phenomenon.
 Dreams often evoke a spectrum of emotions and sensations that may not be adequately captured by a unidimensional measure.

-To enhance the robustness and validity of our model, future iterations could rely on pre-trained word embeddings (GloVe), or incorporate multi-dimensional analysis techniques.
-Drawing upon established research in oneirology and psycholinguistics, we propose integrating lexicon-based methods to create a more comprehensive framework for dream attribute measurement.
-This approach would involve developing a curated dictionary of terror-related terms, accounting for various intensities and manifestations of fear in dream experiences.
+To enhance the robustness and validity of our model, future iterations could rely on pre-trained word embeddings (GloVe), or incorporate pre-trained large language models like BERT, GPT, or Gemma through transfer learning and fine-tuning could significantly improve the model's language understanding capabilities.
+Optimizing the model architecture by introducing attention mechanisms or adopting Transformer-based structures would allow for better capture of complex contextual relationships.
+Expanding and augmenting the training dataset, combined with advanced regularization methods and curriculum learning strategies, could further enhance the model's generalization ability.
+Finally, incorporating domain-specific knowledge and targeted fine-tuning would enable the model to better adapt to specific task requirements.
+The combined application of these optimization measures would substantially improve the model's performance across various complex language understanding tasks, making it more reliable and efficient.

 Furthermore, the incorporation of advanced natural language processing techniques, such as sentiment analysis and emotion detection algorithms, could provide a more nuanced understanding of the emotional landscape within dream narratives.
 This multifaceted approach would not only improve the accuracy of terror quantification but also offer insights into the broader emotional and cognitive aspects of dream content.